-(1) be the the minimum educational requirement for the employee's current
+- (1) to meet the minimum educational requirement for the employee's current position; or - (2) to qualify for a new job.

 EXPENSE ALLOWANCES (continued)

 Career Development.
 The appointing authority may develop an education program for career development.

 Payment of Expenses.
 No expenses (transportation, lodging, meals or registration fees) may be paid in advance.